open-contracting/standard/docs/guidance/map.md

 Once complete, you can:

-* Fill in the *Priority data (map)* and *Priority documents* sections of your [Publication Plan](https://www.open-contracting.org/resources/ocds-publication-plan-template/).
-* Ask the [OCDS Helpdesk](../../support/index) to review your Field-Level Mapping and Publication Plan.
+* Ask the [OCDS Helpdesk](../../support/index) to review your Field-Level Mapping and Technical Assessment Template.

 [Next phase: Build](build)